Carolina Wolf Spider Facts

 Carolina Wolf Spider Distribution, Habitat, and Ecology

-First of all, the endemic range of the impressive Carolina Wolf Spider covers a comparatively large region.
-That’s because that range includes Ontario, Canada, and much of the continental United States.
+The full endemic range of the impressive Carolina Wolf Spider actually covers a relatively large region.
+That’s despite the common name for it.
+In point of fact, that range includes Ontario, Canada, and much of the continental United States, including North Carolina.

-Furthermore, the species typically resides in shallow burrows.
-It also adapts well to various climates.
-However, it generally appears in either prairie, glades, open fields, or arid regions, such as deserts.
+The species proves itself to be highly versatile and adaptable.
+Individuals typically reside in shallow burrows.
+It nevertheless adapts well to different climates.
+Generally, though, the invertebrate appears in either prairie, glades, open fields, or arid regions, such as deserts.

-The lifespan of the females averages 2-3 years.
-However, the male typically lives less than 1 year, dying shortly after mating.
-The practice of sexual cannibalism is the main reason for the difference in lifespans.
+The lifespan of the physically impressive females of the species averages 2-3 years.
+The male, however, typically lives less than 1 year, dying shortly after mating.
+The evolved practice of sexual cannibalism remains the main reason for the difference in lifespans.

 In conclusion, like many related species, individuals hunt exclusively as ambush predators.
-Its diet, therefore, consists primarily of numerous insects, and even small rodents native to its particular region.
+Its diet, therefore, consists primarily of numerous insects native to the region it lives in.
+But, even small rodents sometimes fall prey to the spiders voracious appetite.